 Sean Alexander is a Historic Preservationist 1 with the Metropolitan Historic Zoning Commission.
-Prior to joining the MHZC staff in 2007, Sean worked for a CRM/Archaeology firm in Virginia and at the National Building Museum in Washington, DC.
+Prior to joining our staff in 2007, Sean worked for a Cultural Resource Management/Archaeology firm in Virginia and at the National Building Museum in Washington, DC.
 He holds an undergraduate degree from the University of Delaware and studied Historic Preservation at the University of Georgia.

-Melissa Sajid is the newest Historic Preservationist 1 to join the Metropolitan Historic Zoning Commission staff.
-Before joining MHZC staff, she worked as a Planner with the Town of Smyrna where she served as the primary staff for the Board of Zoning Appeals and the Historic Zoning Commission.
+Melissa Sajid joined the Metropolitan Historic Zoning Commission staff as a Historic Preservationist 1 in 2015.
+Before joining our staff, she worked as a Planner with the Town of Smyrna where she served as the primary staff for the Board of Zoning Appeals and the Historic Zoning Commission.
 More recently Melissa has served as Zoning Official/Project Coordinator for the City of Hampton, VA and as Planner 2 for Metro Planning Department’s Land Development Division.
-She holds Bachelor’s degree in Political Science and a Master’s degree in Urban Planning, both from the University of Louisville.
+Melissa Sajid holds a Bachelor’s degree in Political Science and a Master’s degree in Urban Planning, both from the University of Louisville.

 Robin Zeigler is the Historic Zoning Administrator with the Metropolitan Historic Zoning Commission.
-She has been a local preservation specialist for more than 12 years working as the Senior Historic Preservation Planner for the Planning Division of the Salt Lake City Corporation and the Preservation Planner for the City of Bowling Green in Kentucky.
+She has been a local preservation specialist for almost 15 years working as the Senior Historic Preservation Planner for the Planning Division of the Salt Lake City Corporation and the Preservation Planner for the City of Bowling Green in Kentucky.
 In addition she has taught historic preservation planning as an adjunct professor at Western Kentucky University.
 She is a former board member of the National Alliance of Preservation Commissions.
-Zeigler holds a graduate degree from Middle Tennessee State University’s Public History Program.
+Robin holds a graduate degree from Middle Tennessee State University’s Public History Program.